Leonard leads Clippers past short-handed Pelicans 111-106

 Pelicans: Bledsoe sat out with right eye irritation and Ball has bilateral knee tendinopathy.

-Clippers: Nicolas Batum got his 3,000th career assist in the first quarter.
+Clippers: Lou Williams missed the second half after experiencing hip soreness. … George had at least 25 points and five assists for the third straight game, tying the longest such streak of his career. … Nicolas Batum got his 3,000th career assist in the first quarter.

 UP NEXT